Last updated on August 20th, 2022 at 03:22 pm

 Remind your husband that he does need more than one or two days’ worth of clothing, especially if the trip lasts longer than that.

-Also keep some loose change handy for tolls, some small pillows and blankets for naps, and any medications you feel the need to bring including some for headaches and allergic reactions.
+Also keep some loose change handy for tolls, some small pillows and blankets for naps, and any medications you need, including some for headaches and allergic reactions.
+[Also read: 5 Simple Tips for Healthy Travel + What to Include in your Travel Heath Kit]